Prof. Dr. Reinhard J. Maurer

 Career

-• 2026-presnt Alexander-von-Humboldt Professor of Theoretical Chemistry, University of Göttingen, Germany
+• 2026-present: Alexander-von-Humboldt Professor of Theoretical Chemistry, University of Göttingen, Germany

 • 2025-present: Professor of Computational Materials Discovery, University of Vienna, Austria

-• 2022-present: Professor of Computational Chemistry and Computational Physics, University of Warwick, UK
+• 2022-2026: Professor of Computational Chemistry and Computational Physics, University of Warwick, UK

 • 2020-2022: Associate Professor of Computational Chemistry, University of Warwick, UK